Get To Know Andrew Wheeler, Ex-Coal Lobbyist With Inside Track To Lead EPA

 Yet for many critics, who have watched with apprehension as Wheeler ascended the EPA ladder, that kind of experience and approach is beside the point.

-"We have in Andrew Wheeler someone who has made a career out of trying to block everything we've done to try to protect our children from the growing dangers of climate change — a person who has made a career out of trying to push back against common sense safeguards to protect the air we breathe from dangerous chemicals like mercury, arsenic and others," says Bob Deans of the Natural Resources Defense Council.
+"We have in Andrew Wheeler someone who has made a career out of trying to block everything we've done to try to protect our children from the growing dangers of climate change — a person who has made a career out of trying to push back against common-sense safeguards to protect the air we breathe from dangerous chemicals like mercury, arsenic and others," says Bob Deans of the Natural Resources Defense Council.
 "And that's not in any way a qualification to lead the Environmental Protection Agency."

 Among the foremost concerns voiced by environmental advocates is Wheeler's position on climate change.
-His former boss, Inhofe, has made his own thoughts well known, dismissing as a vast "hoax" the overwhelming scientific consensus that greenhouse gas emissions are driving global climate change.
+His former boss, Inhofe, has made his own thoughts well-known, dismissing as a vast "hoax" the overwhelming scientific consensus that greenhouse gas emissions are driving global climate change.

 Wheeler, when asked during a confirmation hearing about his own position, proved more circumspect in reply.
 "I believe that man has an impact on the climate," he said, "but what's not completely understood is what the impact is."